oldoddtw/LogExpress/README.md

 <br><br>

 ## License
-- This shareware is provided under the terms of the LogExpress End User License Agreement (EULA).
-Use of this software requires your acceptance of our EULA which is enclosed in the software.
+- LogExpress (LX) is available for use in a non-profit, shareware format and is distributed under the terms of the End User License Agreement(EULA).
-- In the spirit of public contribution and to help more METTLER fans and instrument users, this software is released as a shareware in the form of EULA, with freely available authorization code, and with no limitations on its functionality or expiration date.
+- For the purpose of public welfare and to help more METTLER users, LX is free to request a registration code, which has 14 days of full functional use before the registration process is completed, and there is no functional restriction or expiration date after the registration is completed.
 I hope it can be of assistance to every METTLER instrument owner.
+- Please refer to the steps in the [Setup] section to obtain the registration code.
 <br><br>

 ## Setup